womanrescuedfrommentalfantasies

 Where Would I Be Without Jesus?
 Mental Fantasies.
 Part 8.

 In going more in-depth with my testimony, I had previously done segments on thoughts and actions – the power of words and how they affected and shaped my life.
 But I wanted to peel back yet another layer of my life on this subject, as while it is along the same lines, this one might not be as obvious to some as an issue with its hidden dangers and what could stem from it.
-There is nothing wrong with a healthy imagination as some experts say creativity relies on imagination.
+There is nothing wrong with a healthy imagination, as some experts say creativity relies on imagination.

 But as with anything else, there’s a fine line between having a healthy imagination and the slippery slope of nurturing an offshoot of such to levels of reliance, as the world of fantasy becomes addictive to the point that it can get out of control, leading to a corrupted and perverse mind.